-How to remove StandardMethod adware from the operating system?
+How to remove StandardMethod adware from operating systems

 What is StandardMethod?